Asymptotic symmetries of projectively compact order one Einstein manifolds: Geometry of

 The 1-form $\kappa$ parametrises a linear connection on $\mathscr{L}$ with local connection form $\frac{1}{n+2}\kappa$.
 Modulo the kernel $\mathfrak{k}$, this leads to the usual parametrisation of a projective connection and a natural condition on $\omega$ is to require that $\tilde{\omega}=\omega \!\!\!\mod \mathfrak{k}$ is the normal Cartan connection of the corresponding projective class.
 We make this assumption in the rest of the paragraph, thus $P_\nu$ is completely determined in terms of the Projective Schouten tensor.

 Let us now make a few further general observations about these Cartan geometries.
-First, we see that there is always a distinguished direction in $\mathscr{T}$; this should be assimilated to the origin $[I]$ in the definition of the non-effective homogenous model.
+First, we see that there is always a distinguished direction in $\mathscr{T}$; this should be identified with the origin $[I]$ in the definition of the non-effective homogenous model.
 Secondly, we have a natural exact sequence realising $\mathscr{T}$ as an extension of a weighted version of the usual tractor bundle $\T_Q$: